dancasey-ie/django_soil_lab/README.md

 * Staff can 'Upload Results'
 * Customer and Staff can 'View Report' of the sample details and results

-This project was developed as the final project in a diploma in Full Stack Software Development through The Code Institute, with consultation with Southern Scientific Services (https://southernscientificireland.com/).
+This project was developed as the final project in a diploma in Full Stack Software Development through The Code Institute.

 The running site can be accessed here https://dc-easca-environmental.herokuapp.com/